Gerardbulky/nilssonsstadtjanst/README.md

 <img src="assets/images/sketchDesktop.jpg" width=300> <img src="assets/images/sketchMobil.jpg" width=300>.
 - Attached is a [link to the deployed project on github](https://c9e53957-2352-4dc3-b1bb-0e5a5f07bfe1.ws-eu01.gitpod.io/#/workspace/cleaning-company) and a [link to the hosted site](https://8000-c9e53957-2352-4dc3-b1bb-0e5a5f07bfe1.ws-eu01.gitpod.io/index.html).
 - The project in its entirety provides easy access to users with images of what the service offers in both mobile and Desktop easy to access versions.
-- As a user by clicking on the features will provide you with more elaborated and explicit detailed information on the different services rendered.
+- As a user by clicking on the different features will provide you with more elaborated and explicit detailed information on what to expect.
-- In the contact section you have a mail section to send your request and also a map section to guide your way around.
+- In the contact section you have a mail section to send your request and also a map section that provides the users with the locations.
 # **Features**
 - In this section, am gonna walk you through the different parts of the project from the header right down to the footer with a brief description of the different features implemented.
 ## **Existing Features**